-- (9) Faculty and staff who are not directly involved with research and development of technology licensed to a university technology commercialization company or the development of that company may hold equity interests in that company, barring the presence of undue influences (e.g., supervisory, teaching, evaluation, advising, coaching, or counseling relationships) and subject to university policies and section 2921.42 of the Revised Code. - (10) University regulatory review boards including, for example, the institutional review board and the institutional animal care and use committee, may be used for research benefiting a university technology commercialization company pursuant only to a sponsored research agreement and any other university policies. - (11) Faculty or staff may not be the principal investigator in sponsored research projects funded by university technology commercialization companies in which they have an interest if the projects involve approval by the institutional review board or if they are veterinary clinical trials involving the use of animals unless provided for by other university policies.
-For sponsored research not requiring institutional review board or institutional animal care and use committee oversight, faculty or staff may assume the role of principal investigator if a formal research integrity plan approved by the technology transfer oversight committee, the conflicts of interest administrator, and the office of legal affairs is in place. - (12) Agreements for sponsored research projects funded by university technology commercialization companies must include, at a minimum, a requirement for full university publication rights and fully negotiated cost recoveries.
-The office of research must approve exceptions to these conditions. - (13) Faculty and staff participating in university technology commercialization companies approved pursuant to this rule continue to be bound by the university policy on intellectual property, patents and copyrights and all other applicable university policies. - (14) New inventions and/or discoveries made as a result of a faculty or staff member's research efforts for a licensee of university-owned technology or a licensee of a university affiliate-owned technology, where the faculty or staff member holds in whole or in part an ownership interest in the licensee, including those made under formal consulting agreements, will be owned by the university, and the licensee will be offered an exclusive option to the technology.
-New inventions and/or discoveries developed by the faculty, staff member or student for the company must be disclosed to the technology commercialization office as required by the policy on intellectual property, patents, and copyrights.
+- (4) Staff who are unable to perform all of their university duties because of activities in connection with UTCCs must reduce those outside activities or request a reduction of appointment or other approved leave in accordance with university policies. - (5) Research benefiting a UTCC may not be used to satisfy the criteria for a thesis or dissertation if the material is restricted from publication.
+Faculty must inform the student in writing of any such publication restriction prior to the start of the student's research. - (6) A student may not be employed by or participate in a UTCC in which a faculty member participates if the faculty member has a university supervisory, teaching, evaluation, advising, coaching, or counseling relationship with the student. - (7) Students may be employed by a UTCC, subject to the limitation set forth in paragraph (F)(5) of this rule. - (8) University regulatory review boards including, for example, the institutional review board and the institutional animal care and use committee, may be used for research benefiting a UTCC pursuant to a sponsored research agreement or another arrangement approved by the TTOC, and any other university policies. - (9) Employees may not be the principal investigator in sponsored research projects funded by UTCCs in which they participate if the projects involve approval by the institutional review board or if the projects include veterinary clinical trials involving the use of animals unless provided for by other university policies.
+For sponsored research not requiring institutional review board or institutional animal care and use committee oversight, faculty or staff may assume the role of principal investigator if a formal conflict management plan approved by the TTOC and the Conflicts Approval Committee is in place. - (10) Agreements for sponsored research projects funded by UTCCs must include, at a minimum, a requirement for full university publication rights and full cost recovery, unless otherwise approved in writing by the Vice President for Research. - (11) Employees participating in UTCCs approved pursuant to this rule continue to be bound by the university's Intellectual Property policy and all other applicable university policies. - (12)New intellectual property made or created by faculty or staff who have received TTOC approval for their participation in a UTCC will be owned by the university or university affiliate, unless the TTOC determines otherwise in view of O.R.C.
+3345.14, federal law, and the university's Intellectual Property policy.
+New intellectual property made or created by faculty or staff who choose to not seek TTOC approval for their participation in a UTCC will be governed by state and federal law and the university's Intellectual Property Policy and not this Rule.
+New inventions and/or discoveries developed by the faculty, staff member or student for the company must be disclosed to the technology commercialization office as required by the university's Intellectual Property policy.